AyshanMammadli/AI--Malayria-Plosynoium-species-detection/README.md

-# AI- Malayria Plosynoium species detection
+# AI- Malayria Plosmodium species detection
  This model will detect the certain species of malaria